How to Prevent a Fire Pit from Rusting

 • Protect your fire pit with a weatherproof cover – this is a quick and cost-effective solution to protecting your fire pit from the rain.

-• Keep your fire pit indoors during the wetter, colder winter months – while this isn’t always possible as it depends both on how moveable your fire pit is and whether you have the space in a shed or garage, but moving your fire pit indoors is a very easy way to protect it from the rain.
+• Keep your fire pit indoors during the wetter, colder winter months – while this isn’t always possible as it depends both on how moveable your fire pit is and whether you have the space in a shed or garage, moving your fire pit indoors is a straightforward way to protect it from the rain.

 2. Keep your Fire Pit Clean